 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.8 months, from April 2 to June 26, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is May 19, with an average of 6.6 kWh.
+The brightest month of the year in Mobile is May, with an average of 6.5 kWh.

 The darker period of the year lasts for 2.5 months, from November 16 to February 1, with an average daily incident shortwave energy per square meter below 3.7 kWh.
-The darkest day of the year is December 20, with an average of 3.0 kWh.
+The darkest month of the year in Mobile is December, with an average of 3.1 kWh.